 Q22.
 Can I buy a book or DVD and not bother with attending a class?

 Register in a local class, feel the energy of a good teacher and other learners around you.
 Breathe together; fly like a flock of birds together as you are moving through these gentle and beautiful movements.
 Books and DVDs can be useful as supplementary tools but not as the main learning resource in this case.

 Head for your nearest T’ai Chi class, talk to teacher, seek their permission to attend a session and judge for yourself.
 See if you like the teacher, their style of teaching, the group, and the environment.
 Look particularly to see if they practice “soft” T’ai Chi? or if they have “Cool Rules”?
 Do your research and as they say: “A thousand mile journey starts with its first step”.
 Enjoy the journey.

 Q24.
 Who are you telling me all this?

 I retired from a professional career as Business Development Manager and Educational Technologist after 30 years of service.

-I volunteer as a First Aider with St John Ambulance and in my spare time I care for my plants on my Norbury allotment.
+I volunteered as a First Aider with St John Ambulance for over six years.
+In my spare time I care for my plants in my Crystal Palace allotment.